nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 <img src="../images/db2stc.png"  width="500">

-On the WaaS 3.1 stock image the batch utility 'DSNTEP2' must be compiled to perform DB2 binds.
+On a new environment, the batch utility 'DSNTEP2' must be compiled to perform DB2 binds.
 [dsntep2.jcl](../WaaS_Setup/initVSI-JCL/dsntep2.jcl) is executed to install this utility.
 <img src="../images/dsntep2.png"  width="700">